A Pledge to Increase Fairness in Amplitude’s Machine Learning Systems

 For example, if 18% of high spenders were people of one gender, then demographic parity would be satisfied if 18% of users predicted with high LTV were people of that gender.
 In turn, this would ensure that downstream the percentage of discounts offered to each gender is proportional to their representation in the population.

 Note, ensuring demographic parity does not necessarily ensure predictive fairness, and vice versa.
-Take for instance this study on predicting college admission rates based on historical graduation rates.
+Take for instance this based on historical graduation rates.
 As the underlying data itself indicated that graduation rates were higher for white students than Black students, a predictively fair algorithm would give white prospects a higher predicted score for admission than Black students.

 This seems unfair of course.
 Because the social context and historical system of oppression cannot be easily represented as data inputs, a predictively fair algorithm that satisfies equalized odds and opportunity can still lack social fairness.